From the Division III policy statement in the student handbook:

 The work for all advanced educational activities must be completed by the end of the Hampshire examination period.
 Students may not negotiate an incomplete in the final semester for any advanced activity.
 Failure to complete an advanced activity--whether advanced course, supervised teaching, internship, or independent study--will result in the student having to complete an advanced-level course at another institution, pre-approved by the Division III chairperson in a revised contract.
 The student's graduation date will be delayed until after receipt of a transcript documenting successful completion of the substituted course.

 Advanced Course: An advanced-level course related to the student's Division III area of study.
 All Hampshire 300-level courses may be used with the approval of the Division III committee.
 An upper 200-level Hampshire course or a course offered at another college or university that is directed at seniors or graduate students may be used with the approval of the committee.
 Division III students who enroll in off-campus courses that extend beyond graduation deadlines should be aware that formal awarding of the degree will be delayed if confirmation of course completion is not received prior to Hampshire commencement.

 Supervised Teaching: A semester-long teaching activity approved by the student's committee in which the student shares teaching responsibilities with faculty.
-A January Term course is acceptable only if it is equivalent to a semester-long course and fully approved as part of a school's curriculum.
+Short-term courses offered in January, May, or summer are acceptable only if equivalent to a semester-long course and fully approved as part of a school's curriculum.
 Note that the supervised teaching responsibilities of a teaching assistant differ significantly from the duties of a course assistant, which are more limited in scope.
 A teaching assistant helps plan the course and engages in teaching activities.
 Those activities include leading discussions, holding office hours for student appointments, and providing feedback on papers and other assignments.